["The late Jos'h LEESE, Esq" - photo undated but probably taken quite late in his life.

-Joseph married 2ndly, at Leeds, on 17 May 1838, Mary OASTLER, widow of William BRACEWELL, of Leeds (she was born at Thirsk, Yorks, 29 December 1785, daughter of Robert OASTLER, of Leeds, by Sarah SCURR, & a sister of Richard OASTLER, the Tory Radical known as the "Factory King").
+Joseph married secondly, at Leeds, on 17 May 1838, Mary OASTLER, the widow of William BRACEWELL, of Leeds (she was born at Thirsk, Yorkshire, 29 December 1785, daughter of Robert OASTLER, of Leeds, by Sarah SCURR, and a sister of Richard OASTLER, the Tory Radical known as the "Factory King").

 "On Thursday...
 Joseph LEESE, Esq, of Greenmount House, Harpurhey, Manchester, to Mrs BRACEWELL, Sheepscar Cottage, in this town.
 The religious service associated with this marriage was performed at the Baptist Chapel, South Parade, by the Rev J.E.
 GILES."

 By her, Joseph had no further issue.
 She died at the residence of her sister (Mrs Ann CADMAN), at Sheepscar, Leeds, on 29 May 1854, aged 68, and was buried at St Mary's Churchyard, Bowdon.

 "RETIREMENT" TO BOWDON, AND FINAL DAYS.